 What factors influences the stall speed of an aircraft?
 Which can a pilot alter or change to his advantage so that the stall speed remains low and the flight is carried out safely.
 This and more will be the subject here.

-Before we continue lets look at the definition of the stall: It is a condition in flight where the angle of attack of the wing exceeds the critical angle and where the airflow begins to separate from the wing.
+Before we continue lets look at the definition of the stall: It is a condition in flight where the angle between the incoming air flow and the wing exceeds the critical angle of attack and the streamlined flow of air begins to separate from the wing.
 The actual speed and angle of attack where that happens depends on a number of factors as you will see.

 When the wing stalls the airflow on the upper surface breaks away from trailing edge moving forward, and the amount of lift will be reduced to below what is needed to keep the wing flying (total lift will then be less than actual aircraft weight).
 If one wing stalls before the other: the aircraft tends to roll in that direction (wing drop) and it might possibly enter into a spin.
 To remedy this: at the wing drop, apply enough opposite rudder and move the stick/yoke forward to reduce the angle of attack, after that the addition of engine power speeds up a full recovery.

 A change in weight will not change the angle of attack with which the wing will stall (CLmax is fixed for a given wing configuration), but it changes the speed where the stall will occur.
 We know that for any level flight (not climbing) the amount of lift must be equal to the weight of the aircraft, thus if all up weight is lower then the amount of lift required is less too.
 To calculate the new stall speed: Vs new = Vs old weight x √(new weight / old weight).